-Canadian air tanker crashes while fighting Australia bushfires, 3 dead
+Canadian air tanker crashes while fighting Australia bushfires, three dead

-MELBOURNE/SYDNEY (Reuters) - A Canadian-owned C-130 Hercules air tanker crashed while fighting bushfires in Australia’s alpine region on Thursday, killing all three of its crew, authorities said.
+SYDNEY (Reuters) - A Canadian-owned C-130 Hercules air tanker crashed while fighting bushfires in Australia’s alpine region on Thursday, killing all three of its crew, authorities said.

-All three victims were American residents, Australian authorities said, adding that they did not immediately know why the plane crashed as it was carrying a load of fire retardant.
+The victims were American residents, Australian authorities said, adding that they did not immediately know why the plane crashed while carrying a load of fire retardant.

-“Tragically, there appears to be no survivors as a result of the crash down in the Snowy Monaro area,” said Shane Fitzsimmons, the Rural Fire Services Commissioner for New South Wales state.
+“Tragically, there appear to be no survivors as a result of the crash down in the Snowy Monaro area,” said Shane Fitzsimmons, the chief of rural fire services for the southeastern state of New South Wales.

 “(The tanker) impacted heavily with the ground and initial reports are that there was a large fireball associated with the impact of the plane as it hit the ground.
 There is no indication at this stage of what’s caused the accident.”

-A spokesman for Australia’s Civil Aviation Safety Authority said that the aircraft went into a valley to drop the retardant and didn’t come out.
+A spokesman for Australia’s Civil Aviation Safety Authority said the aircraft went into a valley to drop the retardant and did not emerge.

 Fitzsimmons said the plane had been leased by Canadian aerial firefighting company Coulson Aviation, which had a second C-130 Hercules working in the Australian bushfires operation.

-Fitzsimmons said Coulson had grounded its large air tanker fleet following the accident, pending a review to ensure there was no systemic issue like a fuel problem.
+Coulson had grounded its large air tanker fleet following the accident, he added, pending a review to rule out any systemic issue, such as a fuel problem.

 The Australian Transport Safety Bureau said it was sending a team of investigators to the crash site to collect evidence and would analyze available recorded data, review weather information and interview any witnesses.

-It said a preliminary report would be released in about 30 days but if a critical safety issue was identified during the course of the investigation it would immediately notify the relevant stakeholders.
+It would take about 30 days for the release of a preliminary report, it said, but if the investigation revealed a critical safety issue it would immediately notify stakeholders.

-Coulson said the plane was on a firebombing mission and was carrying a load of retardant.
-The company said it will send a team to the crash site to assist in the emergency operations.
+Coulson said the plane was on a firebombing mission with a load of retardant, and added that it would send a team to the crash site to assist.

-“The accident is reported to be extensive and we are deeply saddened to confirm there were three fatalities,” the company said in a brief emailed statement.
+“The accident is reported to be extensive and we are deeply saddened to confirm there were three fatalities,” it said in a brief emailed statement.

-The deaths take the toll from hundreds of wildfires in Australia to 32 since September.
-An estimated 1 billion animals have also perished, while the fires have incinerated 2,500 homes and a total area of bushland one-third the size of Germany.
+The deaths take to 32 the toll from hundreds of wildfires in Australia since September.
+One billion animals are also estimated to have perished as the fires incinerated 2,500 homes and a total area of bushland one-third the size of Germany.

 Authorities had previously said the tanker was flying in the Snowy Monaro region, south of the capital Canberra.

-Flight tracking website Flightradar24 showed the flight path for an air tanker used in waterbombing operations suddenly stopping in Peak View, south of Canberra.
+Tracking website Flightradar24 showed the path for an air tanker used in waterbombing operations suddenly stopping in Peak View, south of Canberra.

 According to its flight data, the aircraft departed the Richmond air force base in western Sydney around 12:15 p.m.
 (0115 GMT).
 It dropped off radar just after 2 p.m.